bhaney/endjinn/Object_Packs/Token_Actions.md

 StopFollow            | Return to normal action evaluation procedure   | .1 ProposeCollusion      | Agents agree to harmonize movements           | .1
-Bid                   | For offered good during auction, at whatever is spot price  | .1 CompleteAuction       | Accept high bid, end auction, and transfer      | .1 CounterBid            | At next increment           | .1 Offer                 | Make tokens available on secondary market at spot price   | .1 Transfer              | Agent moves asset without receiving a specific object or service in return    | .1 ClaimBonus            | Such as for posting articles, influencer social sharing    | .1
+Bid                   | For offered good during auction, at whatever is spot price  | .1 Ask                   | For offered good during auction, at whatever is spot price  | .1 Offer                 | Make tokens available on secondary market at spot price   | .1 CompleteAuction       | Accept high bid, end auction, and transfer      | .1 CounterBid            | At next increment           | .1 Transfer              | Agent moves asset without receiving a specific object or service in return    | .1 ClaimBonus            | Such as for posting articles, influencer social sharing    | .1